54F-A/pinterest-data-pipeline175/README.md

 ### Post Data to the API:

-Runs an infinite loop to select random rows from multiple database tables and posts them to the API.
+Selects random rows from database tables and posts them to the API.

 __Method__: